pythonph/pycon-organizer-manual/program.md

 ### Confirmation of speakers

 1. Use president@python.ph to send the approval of speakers.
 This is to add legitimacy to the letter and to make the speakers feel good that the president themself is sending the letter.
-2. Ask in the approval letter if the foreign speaker needs help for the visa.
+2. Ask in the approval letter if the foreign speaker needs help with the visa.

 ## Emcees